AdaptOR2021/AdaptOR2021.github.io/_pages/datasetinfo.md

 The idea behind the challenge is to keep the number of intraoperative patients low to force participants to incorporate the frames from Sim-Domain in the training process to achieve better **generalization performance**.

 Besides the frames themselves, we release to which (anonymized) patient and domain the frame belongs to.
 Additionally, for the training set, the image coordinates of the target landmarks are provided.
 Image format varied and was reduced to 512 x 288 to reduce storage and computational costs.
+A very small portion of the data set contains  frames without labeled sutures.
+These frames have not been deleted from the data set since its corresponding left or right image contained a visible suture.

 The number of frames per simulation/patient in the training data set are not equal, but are on the same scale.
 We balanced the number of frames per patient in the test data.
 Therefore, each patient in the test set has a similar influence on the final score.